Celia Pacquola: Live performances

 Pacquola has written and performed live shows since 2007.
 Her 2009 show Am I Strange? was performed at the Edinburgh Festival Fringe and the Melbourne International Comedy Festival, where it won Best Comedy and Critics Award for Best Australian Act.
 She performed in 2009 at the Sydney Opera House with This Was The Year That Was.
 The following year, she showcased Flying Solos at the Edinburgh Festival Fringe and the Melbourne International Comedy Festival and in 2012, returned with Delayed.

 She has been nominated for and won a number of awards, including best first-time entrant (Raw Recruit Prize) at the Raw Comedy Awards in 2006.

 In 2016, Pacquola hosted the Oxfam Gala for the Melbourne International Comedy Festival.

 In 2018, she won the Helpmann Award for Best Comedy Performer for her stand-up comedy show All Talk.
 In 2019, Pacquola appeared as J. G. (Jenny) Milford in the Sydney Theatre Company's production of Oriel Gray's The Torrents.
 At the 2020 ARIA Music Awards, she was nominated for Best Comedy Release for her album All Talk.

+Pacquola began touring with her show Gift Horse in 2026, which she first performed at the Brunswick Picture House, in Brunswick Heads.